Construction & Engineering Legal Advice

 - A series of adjudications seeking £Multi Million compensation arising under long term maintenance contracts in the rail industry;

-- Defending a complex extension of time claim for an education institution;
+- Defending a complex extension of time claim for an educational institution;

 - Numerous adjudications resisting and seeking payment for national contractors; and